 Considering upper eyelid surgery or lower eyelid surgery?

 Premature ageing around the eyes and eyelids is partially determined by heredity – your genetics, and how your facial muscles and skin moves when you make repeated expressions.
 But sun exposure isn’t helpful.
-Find out the FOUR CAUSES of heavy eyelids.
+Find out the 5 causes of heavy eyelids.
 And watch our VIDEO about causes of heavy, puffy looking eyelids.

 Causes of Heavy Eyelids leading to needing Upper Eyelid Surgery (Blepharoplasty)

 - If one of your parents had saggy, puffy or droopy eyelids, chances are that you will too.

 - And if you’ve also had a lot of sun exposure, you’re eyelid area might have very-deeply etched lines and wrinkles, as well as droopy, heavy eyelids.

 - Cosmetic injections can sometimes help to reduce the appearance of sagging eyelids or crow’s feet, but often, surgical intervention is required to reduce the excess skin folds that begin to cover the eye/iris area.